-NOTE: The HRM-Pro accessory must be paired to the Enduro device using ANT® technology.
+NOTE: The HRM-Pro series accessory must be paired to the fenix watch using ANT+ technology.

-Power is the force you generate while skiing.
+You can use your compatible fēnix watch paired with the HRM-Pro series accessory to provide real-time feedback about your cross-country skiing performance.
 The power output is measured in watts.
 Factors that affect power include your speed, elevation changes, wind, and snow conditions.
 You can use power output to measure and improve your skiing performance.